spontoreau/PowerBI.Api.Client/README.md

 ##PowerBI.Api.Client with Xamarin
 A PCL version exists for use PowerBI Api on Xamarin.iOS & Xamarin.Forms (Android come soon).
-This version is unstable, for more informations, check the wiki page : [PCL](https://github.com/Vtek/PowerBI.Api.Client/wiki/PCL).
+This version is unstable, for more informations check the wiki page : [PCL](https://github.com/Vtek/PowerBI.Api.Client/wiki/PCL).